Sharuka-Rajapaksha/Java-Concepts/README.md

 - `lib`: the folder to maintain dependencies.
 - `bin`: The compiled output files will be generated in the `bin` folder by default.

-## Purpose
-This is a self-learning process to learn Java Concepts.